 Treatment for secreting PGL/PCC tumors primarily involves blood pressure control with alpha-blockers followed by surgery by specialized teams.
 If the tumors have not metastasized surgical resection can be curative, and further follow-up is required due to the risk of malignancy recurrence.
 For patients with developed metastases, treatment options including chemotherapy and targeted radiotherapy should be proposed.

-CENTOGENE offers the Pheochromocytoma panel (genes: MAX, PRKAR1A, SDHA, SDHAF2, SDHB, SDHC, SDHD, TMEM127, VHL) including full gene sequencing and deletion/duplication analysis of selected genes (SDHA, VHL, SDHD, SDHAF2, MAX, SDHB, SDHC).
-In addition, tests for any of the genes in the Pheochromocytoma panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers the Pheochromocytoma panel (genes: MAX, PRKAR1A, SDHA, SDHAF2, SDHB, SDHC, SDHD, TMEM127, VHL) including sequencing and deletion/duplication analysis of selected genes (SDHA, VHL, SDHD, SDHAF2, MAX, SDHB, SDHC).
+In addition, tests for any of the genes in the Pheochromocytoma panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of Pheochromocytoma-related disorders – depending on the major symptoms in the initial case – includes the following diseases: